Touga. <- Previous • Next -> Yuuko.

 Touga hits on her in episode 3 and she rejects him.
 She reacts with the wide eyes only when she feels some degree of attraction in return.
 Or perhaps it is when she admits to feeling attraction in return.

 In the Apocalypse Saga, when calling down Dios in a duel, she turns her face upward with closed eyes.
 He is to kiss her on the mouth.
 She wears lipstick for Dios.
 She closes her eyes for Touga too, after this episode 11 image.
-I suppose the difference is that she takes the relationship as established, not potential or prospective.
-Alternately, she shows the open-eyed look to Dios, but the animation skips over it.
+I suppose the difference is that she takes the relationship as established, not potential or prospective—she is not surprised, or it is something she does not need to consider.

 It’s striking that she sees her prince as attractive, but does not see herself as a prince when she is the object of attraction.
 Her thinking about princes is disjointed.